jquery/learn.jquery.com/content/using-jquery-core/jquery-object.md

 ### Not all jQuery objects are created `===`

 An important detail regarding this "wrapping" behavior is that each wrapped object is unique.
-This is true *even if the object was created with the same selector*.
+This is true *even if the object was created with the same selector or contain references to the exact same DOM elements*.

 <javascript caption="Creating two jQuery objects for the same element">
 var logo1 = $("#logo");